bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/info3/labs/lab-08-testing.md

 ## B. Test Driven Development

-Your task is to develop deletion and reversion of a simple linked list test driven.
-You can do this either in Java or in Ruby.
-You find stubs in both languages in the [github repostitory.](https://github.com/htw-imi-info3-archive/lab-04-testing/tree/master/b_test_driven).
+Your task is to develop deletion in and reversion of a linked list using the TDD (Test Driven Development) Approach.
+You find stubs in both languages in the [github repostitory.](https://github.com/htw-imi-info3/lab-testing/tree/main/b_test_driven_development/python).

+The tests are already there in a useful order, use pytest -x to see only the next failing test.

 Create a Class Node as Head of a Linked List and develop a method for deleting Nodes in it test driven, that is, develop the Unit Tests first, as we did in class.

-Choose one of the two methods we discussed in class to help with the assertions/expectations - by either creating a helper (e.g. assert.java) or a toString method as in toString.java.

-Then, do the same for reversing the list, that is, develop a method reverse() **test driven**.
-This is a bit tricky but doable with just one pass through the single linked list (in this method if you use a helper function, and it's also possible in one true pass through the whole list).
-Stick to the test cases, and give it a try - one node at a time!

-Note that you need to make decisions on the actual interface of the methods and the whole list while writing the test, as well as on how the anchor for the first element is stored and changed if necessary.
-Write a short note (possibly as comment in the Test Code) why you decided to do it as you did.

-For the bored: Refactor your Code after the Tests are running, and experiment with different implementations for deletion and reversion of a list.
+For the bored: Refactor your Code after the Tests are running, and experiment with different implementations for deletion in and reversion of a list.

 ## C. Lab Writeup